 In summary, the US label goes pop so no new album, the distribution firm in the UK goes pop so the 1,500 CDs we made and paid for ourselves bounce back like a boomerang and the Ducks are a better financial return so that’s a no brainer career decision for Mr. T. But we have three days in a van of constant laughs, fish and chips on Southend front and the gaffer making tea in the B&B for the troops.

 A great experience even if it all went tits up.
-Mr. Platt was a top bloke and commented we would have been fine in the studio so that was a bonus for him to say that (even if he really thought he was going to be polishing turds).
+Mr. Platt was a top bloke and commented we would have been fine in the studio so that was a bonus for him to say that.
 We finish up with no album, no tour, no band and 1,500 copies of the album in a warehouse after being returned by the distributor who was supposed to get them out in the shops.

 That’s rock and roll for you.

 If you fancy the longer read here’s a sheet that goes with the Sean Tyla Back In The Saddle album sold on Amazon.